wuuthraad-x/flaskglitch/README.md

-Flask app for a using meta developer for incoming messages
+Flask app for creating whatsapp flows using meta developer, test made for demo purposes.